A Primer on Deep Learning for Causal Inference: Three Different Approaches to Deep Causal Estimation

-Rather than applying losses directly to the representation function, IPW methods estimate propensity scores from representations using the function $\pi(\Phi(X),T)=P(T|X)$.
+Rather than applying losses directly to the representation function, IPW methods estimate propensity scores from representations using the function $\pi(\Phi(X),T)=P(T|\Phi(X))$.
 As in traditional IPW estimators, these methods exploit the sufficiency of correctly-specified propensity scores to reweight the plugged-in outcome predictions and provide unbiased estimates of the ATE \citep{rosenbaum1983central}.
-Because these models combine outcome modeling with IPW, they retain the attractive statistical properties of doubly robust estimators discussed in section \ref{subsection:doublyrobust}. \citet{Atan2018} combines adversarial learning with IPW estimation, while \citet{Shi2019}'s Dragonnet model adapts semi-parametric estimation theory for batch-wise neural network training in a procedure they call ``Targeted Regularization" (TarReg) \citep{kennedy2016semiparametric}.
-We discuss Dragonnet and Targeted Regularization in more detail below, including a brief introduction to semi-parametric theory and targeted maximum likelihood (TMLE) for context.
+Because these models combine outcome modeling with IPW, they retain the attractive statistical properties of doubly robust estimators discussed in section \ref{subsection:doublyrobust} \citep{Atan2018}.
+In this section we focus on \citet{Shi2019}'s Dragonnet model, which adapts semi-parametric estimation theory for batch-wise neural network training in a procedure they call ``Targeted Regularization" (TarReg) \citep{kennedy2016semiparametric}.
+Given the increasing importance of semi-parametric theory and ``double machine learning" across the causal estimation literature, we include a brief introduction to semi-parametric theory and targeted maximum likelihood estimation (TMLE) before diving into the details of the Dragonnet algorithm \cite{van2011targeted,chernozhukov2016double}.